-So, as you can see, there are a few thing that you need to think of before you get around to explaining sex education to your child!
+So, as you can see, there are a few things that you need to think of before you get around to explaining sex education to your child!

 The end goal is for your kids to know that you are askable and that they can approach with any questions or concerns that they may have about sexuality.

 Your kids knowing that they can talk to you is a lot more important than what you actually say.
-And it doesn’t actually have to bean in-depth conversation to even count.
-It can be a about lots of casual everyday responses to their questions as they ask them.
+And it doesn’t actually have to be an in-depth conversation to even count.
+It can be about lots of casual everyday responses to their questions as they ask them.
 Or about looking for teachable moments or everyday opportunities to strike up a conversation.